juanito-lansangan/node-express-sequelize/README.md

 # node-express-sequelize
-Relational Database ORM for nodejs
+Basic nodejs api using express and sequelize ORM